MitsukiPython/Modelling-the-Gold-Volatility-using-GARCH-and-XGBoost/README.md

 # Modelling-the-Gold-Volatility-using-GARCH-and-XGBoost

+Overview:
-This project uses a hybrid model with GARCH and XGBoost to predict gold prices.
+This project uses a hybrid model with GARCH and XGBoost to forecast gold risk.
+The aim is to combine the ability of GARCH to model fluctuations in gold price, and XGBoost's effectiveness in capturing long term price trends.